 Present a schedule for the period of performance.
+You must work at least half-time on the NEH project, and the period of performance must be continuous.
+List the tasks you expect to accomplish and your timeline for them.
 Explain the tasks you expect to accomplish and your timeline for them.
 Indicate how many months of support you are requesting and whether you propose full- or part-time work, or a combination of the two.
 If you are proposing part-time work, specify the fraction of time you will devote to the project (e.g., half-time or three-quarters time).
+If you will receive course releases, indicate this.
 Describe the part or stage of the project that will be supported by the award.
 Indicate what, if any, parts of the project have already been completed.
 If the project will not be finished during the period of performance, show when you expect to complete it.
 If you are proposing a publication (e.g., book or article), indicate when you plan to submit the project for publication and when you expect it to appear.
-If you are proposing a course revision or research seminar project, specify when you plan to offer the course and how the research results will be presented to students, community members and/or more broadly (e.g., website, course packet).
+If you are proposing a course revision, specify when you plan to offer the revised course and how the research results will be presented to students and more broadly (e.g., website, course packet).